cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 "match if the age expressed as a number is greater than five and less than or equal to infinity".
-The Lucene query corresponds to that phrase, where the text `_3a` within the fieldname corresponds to the `age:number` field, and is an example of the document content expansion mentioned earlier.
+The Lucene query corresponds to that phrase, where the text `_3a` within the fieldname corresponds to the `age:number` field, and is an example of the document content expansion that was mentioned earlier.

 _Example query to be converted:_